-Robert Short is the Chief Attorney over the Economic Crimes Unit.
+Avery Elofsson is the Chief Attorney over the Economic Crimes Unit.
 He and his assistant district attorneys prosecute all manner of property crimes, including business and residential burglaries, organized retail theft, financial crimes, elder abuse and business fraud.
-On the civil side, Senior Assistant District Attorney Avery Elofsson is also the representative for the Consumer Protection Division which enforces the Kansas Consumer Protection Act.
-The KCPA protects you and other consumers from suppliers who commit deceptive and unconscionable practices.

 Boyd Isherwood is the Chief Attorney in the Appellate Division of the District Attorney’s Office which handles all appeals to the Kansas Court of Appeals and the Kansas Supreme Court.

 Mandee Schauf is Chief Attorney in the Sedgwick County District Attorney's Gang Unit and oversees the attorneys who prosecute gang members and the people who commit violent crimes.

 Donna Longsworth is the Chief Attorney over the Juvenile Offender Division.
 Ms. Longsworth reviews all juvenile offender cases and supervises the attorneys that prosecute all felonies and misdemeanors committed by juveniles as well as acts of truancy in Sedgwick County.